Franzzzzzzzz/NDDEM/visualise/docs/intro.md

 - `pinky`: only used if `view_mode` is `catch_particle`. `int` that sets which particle to render in pink.
 Default is `100`.
 - `cache`: `true` or `false` to cache local data in the browser.
 Default is `false`.
 - `hard_mode`: `true` or `false` to disable tori in VR mode to make things harder for the user.
 Default is `false`.
 This is meant to be more 'fun' but YMMV.
+- `no_axes`: include this flag to disable drawing of axes.
+- `no_walls`: include this flag to disable drawing of walls.
 - `quasicrystal`: `true` or `false` to view in quasicrystal mode.
 Default is `false`.
 - `mercury`: `true` or `false` to load MercuryDPM data instead of NDDEM data.
 Default is `false`.
 - `colour_scheme`: set to `inverted` to invert global colour scheme to have a white background.